 Kaname trudged behind like a dragged boulder, stolid and overbearingly grandiose in size.
 "I had no idea the absence of my facial hair left you with an impression."

 "Can you call yourself a man if you don't have a beard?
 How can you compete with townsmen?"
 Yuki acidly droned, a whisper of mania fleeted her glare.

 "Would you like me to prove it to you?"
 Asked the pureblood with a generous flaunt of his incisors.

 She scoffed as if it was the foolish thing she'd ever heard.
 "You prove nothing but how spoiled and suffocating your nature is.
-If you didn't know already, no one prefers purebloods here.
-Without them, the Okayama prefecture thrives in peace.
+If you didn't know already no one prefers purebloods here.
+Without them the Okayama prefecture thrives in peace.
+No sacrifices or blood bath.
 We seldom go to war.
-There's no segregation between humans and vampires, and we like our lifestyle very much."
+There's no segregation between humans and vampires and we like our lifestyle very much."

 He sighed over the heavy lump in his chest and looked at her shoulders.
 "Normal conception infers my abilities are unexcelled, even in my present beardless state."

-She took a gander of him from head to toe, a frown bled in her lips.
+She took a gander of him, a frown bled in her lips.
 "So your mother says."